nick-zip-rewst-pub/rewst-app-builder-analytics-dashboard/README.md

 node build.js

 # Output: dist/dashboard-spa-main-compiled.html
-# Copy this into Rewst App Builder
+# Copy this into Rewst App Builder into a HTML component
 ```

 ## Project Structure